 The provincial health sector recommends that people eat cooked food, drink boiled water, wash their hands properly before eating and after using the toilet, and store food safely.
 In particular, the Department of Health has directed medical facilities to proactively review and stockpile enough medicines, chemicals, and epidemic prevention equipment; and arrange forces and means to be ready to respond to emergency situations.

-Communication forms are innovated in a diverse, flexible and appropriate direction for each target group and residential area, with special priority given to disadvantaged areas, remote areas, and ethnic minorities.
+Communication forms are innovated in a diverse, flexible and suitable direction for each target group and residential area, with special priority given to disadvantaged areas, remote areas, ethnic minorities.
 In addition, social media channels, leaflets, billboards, posters, etc. are also fully exploited to spread disease prevention messages quickly, effectively and easily accessible.

 To promote the effectiveness of epidemic prevention measures, authorities at all levels have also developed specific response plans according to the "4 on-site" motto, deployed synchronously from the provincial level to each village and residential group.
-Environmental sanitation campaigns, eliminating mosquito habitats, and communicating epidemic prevention for each group of diseases and each time period have been systematically and continuously deployed in the community.
+Environmental sanitation campaigns, eliminating mosquito habitats, and communicating epidemic prevention for each group of diseases and each time have been deployed systematically and continuously in the community.

 Minh Nguyet